-I. Catchment area is the surface from which rain water is collected such as the ground or roof surfaces of the buildings.

-- Ground catchment surfaces include paved areas surrounding a building like roads, car parks etc. Filtration and disinfection is generally required for rainwater harvested from these surfaces as it is likely to contain pollutants and contaminants. - Roof catchment areas are the most commonly used surfaces because of less pollutants and contaminants in the collected water as compared to ground surfaces.
-It must be ensured that roofing materials are non-toxic surfaces avoiding paints, nails and certain metallic materials. - Other forms of roofs such as green roofs can also be used as catchment surfaces for collecting rainwater, although they may absorb up to half of the final volume of rainwater. - II.
-Delivery system consists of any pipe network including gutters, downpipes etc. used to deliver the collected water from catchment areas. - It is crucial to clearly label the pipes and not to cross-connect rainwater with mains pipe work in order to avoid risk of consumption and mains contamination. - III.
-Storage tank is also called as the collection tank.
-It is the main tank which stores the collected rain water and provides water to various points of use.
+- i Catchment area is the surface from which rainwater is collected such as the ground or roof surfaces of the buildings. - Ground catchment surfaces include paved areas surrounding a building like roads, car parks etc. Rainwater harvested from these areas, generally needs to be filtered and disinfected as it is likely to contain pollutants and contaminants. - Roof catchment areas are the most commonly used surfaces because there are less pollutants and contaminants in the collected water as compared to ground surfaces.
+The roofing materials must be non-toxic surfaces, so avoid paints, nails and certain metallic materials. - Other forms of roofs such as green roofs can also be used as catchment surfaces for collecting rainwater, although they may absorb up to half of the final volume of rainwater. - ii Delivery system consists of any pipe network including gutters, downpipes etc. used to deliver the collected water from catchment areas. - It is crucial to clearly label the pipes and not to cross-connect rainwater with mains pipe work in order to avoid risk of consumption and mains contamination. - iii Storage tank is also called the collection tank.
+It is the main tank which stores the collected rainwater and provides water to various points of use.